 It’s easy to make the shortbread crust with a food processor if you have room in your dishwasher to clean it!
 I’ve used a pastry blender, too.
 This crust is pressed onto the bottom of a prepared baking pan.
 Use the flat bottom of a measuring cup to help even out the surface.

 Use ripe, flavorful peaches for the best results.
-The peach preserves provides some peach flavor, but using tasty, seasonal peaches is key for terrific peach bars.
+The peach preserves provide some peach flavor, but using tasty, seasonal peaches is key for terrific peach bars.

 If slicing cookie and dessert bars is a challenge, check out this post on How to Cut Perfect Bar Cookies.